majroit/usergroup/README.md

 - docker-compose up --build
 - http://localhost:8000/api

-you can migrate for default data:
+If there is no data, you can migrate using the default data:
 - docker-compose exec web python manage.py migrate

 ## API Endpoints